MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

    variables, where the weight of each cell is the current cell volume divided by the total masked *initial* volume (sum of masked ``eccoVol_0``).
-Note that cell volumes vary in time in the case of a non-linear free surface.
-(See :numref:`nonlinear-freesurface` (:ref:`nonlinear-freesurface`)).
+Note that cell volumes vary in time in the case of a non-linear free surface (see :numref:`nonlinear-freesurface` (:ref:`nonlinear-freesurface`)).
 To obtain a true weighted mean in the case of a non-linear free surface, please define ``ECCO_VARIABLE_AREAVOLGLOB`` in ``ECCO_OPTIONS.h``, which instead